mayvilleq/CS328SentimentAnalysis/README.txt

 samples of the output files from this function can are included in the test_results directory.
 The Jupyter notebook also contains code used to construct graphs from the test results, and this code could be easily modified to create new graphs.
 The test.py module contains several other functions that could be useful for testing.

+Note: We can provide more test result files or trained output files if needed.